OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 -- TODO: write this.

+## 4.8 Advertisement for a Function or Action ##

+A Function or Action is advertised via a name/value pair.
+The name MUST be a Metadata URL.
+The value MUST be an array of JSON objects.

+Any number of JSON objects is allowed in this array.
+Each object in this array MUST have at least two name/value pairs: `title` and `target`.
+The order of these name/value pairs MUST be considered insignificant.

+The `target` name/value pair MUST contain a bound Action Target URL.

+The `title` name/value pair MUST contain the Action Title as a string.

 # 5 Request Specifics #

 This section describes additional payload semantics that only apply to request payloads.